Ask OpenScientist

 2

-Autosomal dominant myotonia congenita, typically milder than Becker disease.
+Autosomal dominant myotonia congenita, typically milder than Becker disease and usually beginning in infancy or early childhood.

 Pathophysiology